The Renault Zoe is an absolute hoot to drive, but as the fun levels go up, the range will go down

 The Renault Zoe is easy to drive, but it won't set your hair on fire

 If you go for the slightly more expensive Q90 you sacrifice some power – it has 88bhp – for the ability to cut your charging time at a fast charge point.
 It takes just over an hour to go from 0 to 80%.
 Confusingly, it takes longer to charge at home than the R110 car, however.

 As is the case with all electric cars, you’ll need to carefully plan your journey before you set off to make sure you’ll not be left stranded by the side of the road without enough juice to get home.
 The Zoe’s official range is an impressive 250 miles, but the Renault suggests 186 miles is a more achievable real-world figure for the R110, and 174 miles for the Q90.

 It’s important to note that driving during very cold weather with the heater and headlights on could reduce the Zoe’s range by as much as 62 miles.
-Entry-level models with a smaller battery pack are limited to a less usable 106 miles real-world range in summer and as little as 72 miles in colder conditions.

-Its stiff suspension and special tyres with low rolling resistance mean the Zoe rides a little more firmly than most rivals.
+Its stiff suspension and special tyres with low rolling resistance mean the Renault Zoe rides a little more firmly than most rivals.
 On rough roads it never really settles down and even fairly small potholes can send an unpleasant jolt through the cabin.

-A regenerative braking system that uses the electric motor to both slow the car and re-charge the batteries can feel a little grabby at times, but overall the Zoe is a smooth and relaxing car to drive – especially around town.
+A regenerative braking system that uses the electric motor to both slow the car and re-charge the batteries can feel a little grabby at times, but overall the Renault Zoe is a smooth and relaxing car to drive – especially around town.